 - In a remake's attempt to become a Divorced Installment, the 2010 version of The Karate Kid was originally named "The Kung-Fu Kid", but Jackie Chan refused to do the movie unless it was renamed to increase its marketing appeal.

 - Leslie Charteris wrote several stories early in his career featuring protagonists very similar to The Saint.
-When he decided to concentrate on the the Saint as his main character, these stories were included in the Saint short story collections with the hero's named changed to Simon Templar.
+When he decided to concentrate on the Saint as his main character, these stories were included in the Saint short story collections with the hero's name changed to Simon Templar.

 - The Ian Fleming short story Quantum of Solace is largely simply about a doomed marriage and the power plays within it.
 However, Fleming also inserted a framing device of James Bond being told the story at a cocktail party so he could put it in a collection of James Bond short stories.